top of page

-Speed limiters: The proposed rule to require speed limiters on trucks with a GVWR greater than 26,000 pounds is still on track to be published in May 2025.
+• The proposed regulation to mandate speed limiters on trucks with a GVWR exceeding 26,000 pounds is being removed.

-Unified Registration System (URS): FMCSA plans to implement several provisions of MAP-21 that relate to the URS, including granting, suspending, and revoking registrations.
+• FMCSA plans to implement several provisions of MAP-21 that relate to the Unified Registration System (URS), including granting, suspending, and revoking registrations.

-Drug and Alcohol Clearinghouse: FMCSA is planning to propose changes to its drug and alcohol use and testing rules.
-Increase the availability of driver violation information in the Drug and Alcohol Clearinghouse to keep unsafe drivers off the road
+• FMCSA is planning to propose changes to its drug and alcohol use and testing rules.
+Increase the availability of driver violation information in the Drug and Alcohol Clearinghouse to keep unsafe drivers off the road.

-CDL testing: FMCSA is planning a final rule on potential CDL testing changes, including allowing states to administer the CDL knowledge test before issuing a commercial learner's permit.
+• The FMCSA is preparing a final rule regarding possible changes to CDL testing, such as permitting states to conduct the CDL knowledge test before granting a commercial learner's permit.

 Federal Motor Carrier Service Administration - FMCSA

 Broker and freight forwarder regulations have been revised.
-If a broker has a drawdown on their surety bond or trust agreement due to claims being paid and it falls below $75,000 the new rule applies.
+If a broker has a drawdown on their surety bond or trust agreement (in liquid assets) due to claims being paid, and it falls below $75,000, the new rule applies.
 This would happen when a broker or freight forwarder consents to a drawdown, if the broker or freight forwarder does not respond to a valid notice of claim from the surety or trust provider, causing the provider to pay the claim, or if the claim against the broker or freight forwarder is converted to a judgment and the surety or trust provider pays the claim.
-FMCSA requires the broker or freight forwarder to replenish funds within seven calendar days after notice by FMCSA or the agency will issue a notification of suspension of operating authority to the broker or freight forwarder.
+The FMCSA requires the broker or freight forwarder to replenish funds within seven calendar days after receiving notice from the FMCSA; otherwise, the agency will issue a notification of suspension of operating authority to the broker or freight forwarder.

 Drug & Alcohol Testing Consortium

 Our office provides a drug and alcohol testing consortium that meets the DOT requirements.
 The pool consists of drivers from the U.S. and Canada.
-An annual fee for each driver enrolled covers all the random drug or drug and alcohol collections for a year.
-The collection site, lab testing, and Medical Review Officer - MRO fees are included.
+An annual fee for each driver enrolled covers all random drug and alcohol collections for the year.
+The collection site, lab testing, and Medical Review Officer (MRO) fees are included.
 The required pre-employment drug testing can also be arranged.
 We have collection sites available nationwide and in Canada.

 Carriers can enroll their drivers by contacting our office.
 Once the fee has been paid, the drivers are added to the pool.